Eucalyptus214/space-station-15/README.md

 Space Station 15 is a remake of Space Station 13 that runs in [love2d](https://love2d.org/) using a special toolset.

 Ever imagined space station 13 with ascii graphics?
 Probably not.
-Well, this game is exactly that.
-Space Station 13, but there's text graphics instead, well, that's not really the only difference.
+Space Station 15 is a Space Station 13 remake that includes ascii graphics and absolutely 0 mouse support.

 This is the primary repository for Space Station 15.